MaciejWojs/MacroTeX/README.md

 1. Macro not appearing in suggestions
     - Check if file extension is supported
     - Verify macro configuration in settings
+    - Ensure there is a main LaTeX file in your workspace
 2. Image preview not working
     - Ensure image path is correct
     - Check if image format is supported
+    - Verify the path relative to the main LaTeX file
+3. Path resolution issues
+    - Check if your document is in the same workspace as the main LaTeX file
+    - Verify that the file contains a \documentclass declaration

 ### Support
 - Report issues on GitHub repository